 The main purpose of NAU-ACP is to help meet the need for certified teachers in the state of Texas.
-NAU-ACP aims to certify candidates in Mathematics (4-8), Technology Applications (EC-12), Physical Science (8-12), Social Studies (4-8), English Language Arts and Reading (4-8), and Science (4-8).
+Currently, NAU-ACP offers certifications in Mathematics (4-8), Technology Applications (EC-12), Physical Science (6-12), Social Studies (4-8), English Language Arts and Reading (4-8), and Science (4-8).
 Texas Higher Education Coordinating Board published a report in 2000 entitled "Closing the Gaps in Higher Education".
-According to the report, increasing the number of math and science certified teachers is one of the top priority goals of Texas higher education, and the number needs to be increased from less than 1,000 to 3,000 by 2015 through higher education programs.
-In 2005, the report was revised and the target number of math and science teachers to be certified through all teacher certification routes was increased to 6,500.
-This number may be increased further due to the high number of certified math and science teachers from the baby-boomer generation who are expected to retire in the coming years.
+According to the report, increasing the number of math and science certified teachers was one of the top priority goals of Texas higher education.
+At the time, their goal was to increase certified teachers through higher education institutions from less than 1,000 to 3,000.
+In 2005, the report was revised and the target number of math and science teachers to be certified was increased to 6,500 through the use of all teacher certification routes.
+This number is likely to further increase due to the high number of certified math and science teachers from the baby-boomer generation who are expected to retire in the coming years.

-Toward these goals, NAU-ACP emphasizes the certification of practicing but uncertified teachers in publicly funded charter schools and work to recruit new candidates with bachelor's degrees in math, science and related disciplines into the teacher workforce.
+With these goals in mind, NAU-ACP promotes the certification of practicing, but uncertified teachers in publicly funded charter schools and private schools along with pubic schools.
+Additionally, NAU's program strives to recruit new candidates with bachelor's degrees in math, science and related disciplines into the teacher workforce.

 NAU-ACP curriculum modules are delivered through an online learning system, allowing candidates from around the state to participate.
-ACP teacher candidates reside in major cities of Texas, including Houston, Dallas, Austin, San Antonio, El Paso, Lubbock, Brownsville, and Laredo.
-Field supervisors provide face-to-face mentoring in these locations where the candidates undertake their internship, maintaining the accessibility of the program for candidates from around the state.
+ACP teacher candidates reside in many cities across Texas, including Houston, Dallas, Austin, San Antonio, El Paso, Lubbock, Brownsville, and Laredo.
+Field supervisors, screened and vetted by NAU-ACP administrators, provide face-to-face mentoring in these locations where the candidates undertake their internship, maintaining the accessibility of the program for candidates from all around the state of Texas.